 USEFUL THINGS TO KNOW FOR FIRST TIME TRAVEL TO SWITZERLAND

-- Check for Swiss Travel Pass as it has access to free travel in train, bus, and boat.
-Also, you can reserve some Panaorma Trains within this pass and has free admission to more than 500 museums.
+- Check for Swiss Travel Pass as it has access to free travel by train, bus, and boat.
+Also, you can reserve some Panaorma Trains within this pass which has free admission to more than 500 museums.

-- Download SBB App which is a great app to plan you Swiss Trip, with interactive train journeys, train time-table, stops, city tours and many other offers.
+- Download SBB App which is a great app to plan your Swiss Trip, with interactive train journeys, train timetables, stops, city tours, and many other offers.

 - At least include one of the Boat Cruise to nearby towns or villages in your itinerary.

-- Strolling in city-center of medieval town centers of Swiss cities are very much recommended as they have wonderful and lively city centers.
+- Strolling in city-center of medieval town centers of Swiss cities is very much recommended as they have wonderful and lively city centers.

-- Some Panoramic trains or International Trains require reservations in advance but for general commuting to nearby cities in trains, just board the train with Swiss rail pass or valid tickets.
+- Some Panoramic trains or International Trains require reservations in advance but for general commuting to nearby cities by trains, just board the train with a Swiss rail pass or valid tickets.